freenas/freenas-docs/userguide/storage.rst

 shadow copy using Explorer without requiring any interaction with the
 %brand% graphical administrative interface.

-The ZFS Snapshots screen allows you to create filters to view snapshots by selected criteria.
+The ZFS Snapshots screen allows the creation of filters to view snapshots by selected criteria.
 To create a filter, click the "Define filter" icon (near the text "No filter applied").
 When creating a filter: